Massapequa Takes Action Coalition > Resources > Underage Drinking: Alcohol and Teens Don't Mix > Alcohol and The Law

 Underage Drinking and The Law

-Underage drinking and Social Hosting (providing alcohol to a minor) is against the law.
+Underage drinking and Social Hosting is against the law.

-Both can cause disastrous effects to our youth, families and the greater community.
+Both can have serious impacts on our youth, families, and the broader community.

 lawIn the Massapequas: